pastelnetwork/gonode/README.md

 Here is how the `errors` package should be used:

-1. Any time you want to create your own error, create a custom type for it, and when instantiating that type, wrap it with a call to `errros.New` or `errros.Errorf`.
+1. Any time you want to create your own error, create a custom type for it, and when instantiating that type, wrap it with a call to `errors.New` or `errors.Errorf`.
 That way, any time you call a method defined in our own code, you know the error it returns already has a stacktrace and you don't have to wrap it yourself.
-1. Any time you get back an error object from a function built into Go or a 3rd party library, immediately wrap it with `errros.New` or `errros.Errorf`.
+1. Any time you get back an error object from a function built into Go or a 3rd party library, immediately wrap it with `errors.New` or `errors.Errorf`.
 This gives us a stacktrace as close to the source as possible.
 1. If you need to get back the underlying error, you can use the `errors.Unwrap` function.